YingjiaGiaChan/OPE-SLViT_fine-grained_interpretability_visualization/README.md

 🔓 Code Availability Statement
-The code associated with the manuscript titled "Single-Layer ViT with Multi-Scale Division-of-Labor Mechanism Enhances Brain Age Estimation and Fine-Grained Interpretability" is currently not publicly available.
+The code associated with the manuscript titled "Orthogonal Patch-Enhanced Single-Layer Vision Transformer for Brain Age Estimation with Fine-Grained Interpretability" is currently not publicly available.

 🧠 Aim